waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-anaconda/index.md

 In this scenario you have installed Anaconda to your local home directory and you didn't change any system variables.
 This approach has the advantage that you can't break any other software and/or Python installations existing on your system.

-The disadvantage is that your Anaconda is not integrated with Windows installation.
-You will have to use `Anaconda command prompt` and `Anaconda navigator` to have correct Python set up.
+The disadvantage is that your Anaconda is not integrated with the Windows installation.
+You will have to use the `Anaconda command prompt` and `Anaconda navigator` to have the correct Python set up.
 Please see below.
 {{% /alert %}}

 ### Validate Anaconda + BornAgain installation

-To validate that BornAgain is working together with installed Anaconda launch `Anaconda command prompt` from Start menu.
+To validate that BornAgain is working together with the installed Anaconda, launch `Anaconda Prompt` from the Start menu.
-Just click `Start menu` and start to type `Anaconda...` unless `Anaconda command prompt` appears in options.
+Just click `Start menu` and start to type `Anaconda...` unless `Anaconda Prompt` appears in the options already.

 {{< figscg src="anaconda-running-step1.PNG" class="center" width="450px">}}

-New Anaconda command shell will pop-up.
-To validate BornAgain installation start to type
+A new Anaconda command shell will appear.
+To validate the BornAgain installation, start to type

-+ `python` to start Python interpreter
++ `python` to start the Python interpreter
-+ `import bornagain` as a first command
++ `import bornagain` as the first command
-+ `print(bornagain.GetVersionNumber())` to print BornAgain version number on the screen.
++ `print(bornagain.GetVersionNumber())` to print the BornAgain version number on the screen.

 {{< figscg src="anaconda-running-step2.PNG" class="center" width="450px">}}

-If no errors will come up, and you even see BornAgain version number printed on the screen, your installation is correct.
+If no errors will come up, and you also see the BornAgain version number printed on the screen, your installation is working.

-### Running BornAgain examples
+### Running the BornAgain examples

-To run BornAgain example from command line launch `Anaconda command prompt` and type (or copy-and-paste) command as below to see scattering image appearing on the screen.
+To run a BornAgain example from the command line, launch `Anaconda Prompt` and type (or copy-and-paste) the command below to see a scattering image appearing on the screen.

 ```
 python C:/BornAgain-{{< release-string >}}/Examples/python/simulation/ex01_BasicParticles/CylindersAndPrisms.py